rklymentiev/py-for-neuro/chapters/chapter1.md

 </opt>

 <opt text="True" >
-Does the sequence really start and end with the same codon at the same time?
+Does the sequence really start and end with the GUA codon at the same time?
 </opt>

 <opt text="False" correct="true">